ThaiQ/CalendarApp_STAKr/README.md

     1. The database location is defaulted on the local machine.
     2. You can change the database location to another third party in "config.py"

+## Locking Pipfile.lock for deployment on Heroku
+    pipenv lock
+Make sure to use the affiliated python version in Pipfile.

 ## Framework
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 - [TravisCI](https://travis-ci.com/)